specs-sh/expect/README.md

 expect { deployed --configs } toContain "$config"
 ```

-> ℹ️ All applications and scripts are different.
+> ℹAll applications and scripts are different.
 >
 > Please use this to implement your own domain-specific expectations for your tests.